karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 - VoLTE
 - VoWIFI (Wifi Calling)
 - 5G (SA+NSA)
+- 5 GHz & 6 GHz hotspot
+- Wi-Fi repeater (tethering while connected to Wi-Fi)
+- UWB (Pro/Pro XL models only)

 ## Requirements

 - Google Pixel 6 or higher (Google Silicon)
-- Rooted with Magisk or Kitsune Magisk v26.4 or higher
+- Rooted with Magisk v26.4 or higher / KernelSU / Apatch
 - A brain

 ## Installation

-Download the zip from the [release page](https://github.com/TCattd/Pixel-VoLTE-VoWIFI-5G-Enabler/releases) and flash it using Magisk.
+Download the zip from the [release page](https://github.com/karina-lab/Pixel-Regional-Restrictions-Disabler/releases) and flash it using Magisk/KernelSU/Apatch.

 Reboot your phone.